Center for Public Health Practice & Leadership

 We fulfill our mission through the following services:

 Internships: We offer a centralized internship placement process that provides students from all concentrations with online access to over 130 summer and school year internships.
 Dedicated CPHPL staff members help students find and select an internship that best matches their career interests, skill needs, and objectives.
-Field supervisors and career services then assist students to obtain meaningful jobs that make a difference in public health.
+Field Consultants and career services then assist students to obtain meaningful jobs that make a difference in public health.
 Learn more.

 Career Services: The Career Services office provides a full range of resources designed to support students and alumni at all points along the employment path, from their first days at the School and throughout their careers.
 We offer career counseling and assessment, workshops, programs, and other events.
 Learn more.

-Professional Development: The CPHPL offers a variety of professional development opportunities, trainings, workshops and courses that help prepare students, alumni, public health professionals, health care leaders, and community based organizations for excellence in public health practice.
+Professional Development: The CPHPL offers a variety of professional development opportunities, trainings, workshops and courses that help prepare students, alumni, public health professionals, health care leaders, and community-based organizations for excellence in public health practice.
 Learn more.